This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 We got a lot of baby gear this month.
 We bought a few new items, including a convertible car seat and baby proofing straps to secure our furniture.
 For safety-related items, we opt to buy new instead of secondhand.

-I bought a few secondhand items too, including a couple Halo sleep sacks ($2 each), a sun shade tent ($5) and a Zoe stroller ($30).
+I bought a few secondhand items too, including a couple Halo sleep sacks, a sun shade tent and a Zoe stroller.
 I know that Halo sleep sacks are really popular but I find their neck holes to be way too big for our long and skinny baby, so these two were sizing down as our larges still don’t fit.

 The Zoe stroller is a very light travel stroller that you can push, fold and pop open one-handed – features I didn’t appreciate until trying to juggle a stroller while holding a baby.
 An umbrella stroller just wasn’t cutting it and I’ve been so happy with the switch to the Zoe stroller.
-I highly recommend the Zoe if you’re looking for something light-weight and easy to maneuver.
-I actually negotiated the Zoe stroller to $25 but the person agreed to meet me somewhere more convenient so I was happy to pass on what I saved on tolls for her trouble.
+I highly recommend the Zoe if you’re looking for something light-weight and easy to maneuver [you can find my full Zoe Stroller Review here].
+I actually negotiated the Zoe stroller to an even lower price but the person agreed to meet me somewhere more convenient so I was happy to pass on what I saved on tolls for her trouble.

 On the free front, I got the following items: